AI Image Generator for Educators

 My role

-Product designer owning research, IA, flows, and UI
+Product designer owning research, flows, and UI

 Project duration